mahaveer-pio/ai-best-practices-v2/.github/instructions/ai-commit-guide.instructions.md

 applyTo: '**'
 ---

-# AI Commit Guide - KPI Manager Pro
+# AI Commit Guide - PAI

 This guide provides essential instructions for tracking and documenting AI-generated content contributions across ALL file types to ensure full traceability and compliance.